elomasney/Spill-the-Beau-Tea/TESTING.md

 #### **Guest User**
 **_No Functionality Accesible to Guest User_**

-_Check that no buttons or functionality other than browsing the site is accesible to guest users._
+**_Check that no buttons or functionality other than browsing the site is accesible to guest users._**
 - I ran a test for this by viewing the site while not signed in.
 - No buttons or functionality is accessible to a guest user.
 - The guest user can only browse the website.
+- This test was successful.

+#### **404 Error Page**
+**_Responsiveness of background image_**

+**_Check that 404 background image is responsive and scales up and down depending on the device being used._**
+- I ran a test for this using DevTools on Google Chrome, to show how the site looks on different devices.
+I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
+The 404 background image is fully responsive across all devices.

+**_'Back to Home' button functionality_**

+**_Check that the 'Back to Home' button works and directs the user back to the homepage._**
+- I ran a test by navigating to the 404 error page.
+- I clicked on the Back to Home button in Feedback.
+- The button when clicked directed me back to the Homepage as expected.
 - This test was successful.

 #### **Footer**
 **_Responsiveness of footer_**